 - General Considerations: All guides should be trained in first aid, CPR and have emergency first aid kits.
 We are proud that first aid and medical care on the trails and treks are very good (for all companies).
 Not only that, it is truly a group effort.
 Health of trekkers and tourists transcends company guidelines or rivalries.
 If you have an issue, the community will come together to take care of you.

 - Action Peru Treks: In addition to first aid, our guides go through first responder training.
 If you have to be removed from the trails, it will be done either by the porters (on a stretcher) for the Inca Trail or by horse with one of the muleteers for alternative treks.

 - General Considerations: This depends on the time of your train and whether it is going to Machu Picchu (Aguas Calientes) or towards Ollantaytambo.
 Most companies use the Expedition train.
 I have seen upgrade fees as low as US $20 and as high as US $65 one way or US $100 round trip.
 I will tell you that the US $65 figure is WAY too high!
 You can look at the Perurail website yourself to see prices.

-- Action Peru Treks: We use the Vistadome train for all train rides from Ollantaytambo to Aguas Calientes (therefore there is no upgrade fee for those train rides).
+- Action Peru Treks: We use the Vistadome train for some train rides from Ollantaytambo to Aguas Calientes (therefore there is no upgrade fee for those train rides).
 For return trains, we use the Expedition train.
-Our upgrade fee for a Vistadome train ride from Aguas Calientes to Ollantaytambo or Poroy is US $30.
+Our upgrade fee for a Vistadome train ride from Aguas Calientes to Ollantaytambo or Poroy is US $35.